aminsmd/voice-chat/README.md

 ### Usage

+#### Single-User Voice Chat
+1. Visit `http://localhost:3002` for AI voice chat
-1. Click "Connect" to start the voice session
+2. Click "Connect" to start the voice session
-2. Allow microphone access when prompted by your browser
+3. Allow microphone access when prompted by your browser
-3. Start speaking naturally - the AI will respond with voice
+4. Start speaking naturally - the AI will respond with voice
-4. Use "Disconnect" to end the session
+5. Use "Disconnect" to end the session

+#### Multi-Party Voice Chat
+1. Visit `http://localhost:3002/multiparty` for basic multi-party chat
+2. Visit `http://localhost:3002/advanced-multiparty` for advanced features
+3. Enter your name and room ID (or create a new room)
+4. Share the room ID with others to join the same conversation
+5. Use individual controls to mute/unmute participants
+6. Monitor real-time statistics and connection quality

 ## 🏗️ Architecture